locusrobotics/realsense2_gz_description/README.md

 </gazebo>
 ```

-3. When simulatting add to your robot's Gazebo launch file to start and configure the bridge `Node` so that you can see the simulated data as ROS topics:
+3. When simulating add to your robot's Gazebo launch file to start and configure the bridge `Node` so that you can see the simulated data as ROS topics:
 ```python
 # Bridge
 gazebo_bridge = Node(